kevinvzandvoort/covid_svk/README.md

-# IBM model code for "The effectiveness of population-wide, rapid antigen test based screening in reducing SARS-CoV-2 infection prevalence in Slovakia"
+# IBM model code
+### Complements analysis for "The effectiveness of population-wide, rapid antigen test based screening in reducing SARS-CoV-2 infection prevalence in Slovakia"

 ## Dependencies